Honors Guidelines and Expectations

 - A list of 2-3 faculty that you might like to have on your honors thesis committee.
 Please note if you have already discussed your project any of with them (not required).

-- A list of any coursework that you have done that you feel has prepared you to complete this project.
+- A list of any coursework that you have done that you feel has prepared you to complete this particular project.
 Please explain their usefulness or influence on your thesis project.
 (Production or studies courses as appropriate for your project.)

 - Please add a sample of your work.